dustinpfister/blog_posts/_posts/threejs-examples-weird-walk-three.md

 ### This is a kind of informal model, there are other ways of making something like this.

 This javaScript module is one of many examples that I have made that I would call a kind of informal model.
 What I mean by that is that this is that my weird walk three module creates and returns an instance of THREE.Group that contains children that are additional groups and THREE.Mesh objects.
-The geometries of the mesh objects are cerated using the various threejs built in geometry constructor functions lie the THREE.BocGeoetry constructor function.
+The geometries of the mesh objects are cerated using the various threejs built in geometry constructor functions lie the THREE.BoxGeometry constructor function.

+There are other ways of making a model that can be thought of as being a little more in track with how they are made from a professional perspective of course which is what I have come to refer to them as informal models.

 ### Version numbers matter